Multi-Capability Skill (MCS) FAQ

 - Q: What's the certification process for a skill built with multiple APIs?

 - Submit all skills for certification.
 If you update your skill, resubmit it for certification.
 The certification process is the same for all skills, but the requirements for certification vary, depending on the API or model used.
-The skill must pass all the certification requirements for all of its capabilities before publishing the skill.
+The skill must pass all the certification requirements before publishing the skill.
 For example, a skill that combines smart home and custom models must pass the test cases for both.
-For more details, see the certification requirements for the smart home, custom, and video models.
+For details, see the certification requirements for the smart home, custom, and video models.

 - Q: How should I expect my users to react to the MCS mixed invocation?